 Postcolonial Literature & the History of Media and Technology

-Some of my research has been published or is forthcoming in Contemporary Literature and boundary 2: an international journal of literature and culture.
+Some of my research has been published in Contemporary Literature and boundary 2: an international journal of literature and culture.
 My book project, tentatively titled Uses of Autonomy: Literature and Theory after Cybernetics, reveals the little-known history of intellectual and literary currents after 1945, explaining how a technocratic ideology such as cybernetics helped to shape the concerns of postcolonial literature and French theory.